 - Where to Party: Haad Rin on Koh Phangan; Koh Tao; Koh Phi Phi

-- Where to Chill: Koh Lipe and smaller islands on the Andaman (west) side
+- Where to Chill: Koh Lipe, Koh Muk, and smaller islands on the Andaman (west) side

 Islands in the Philippines

 Philippine islands are typically volcanic, with lush, hilly interiors and many bays with beaches scattered around the edges.
-Although the beaches in the Visayas are very photogenic and practically undeveloped, don't always expect powdery sand; many beaches are made up of coral or rocks.
+Although the beaches in the Visayas are very photogenic and many are practically undeveloped, don't always expect powdery sand; many beaches are made up of coral or rocks.
+Sadly, some are plagued with rubbish.

 Islands in Malaysia

-While Langkawi is Malaysia's undisputed island hotspot, there are plenty of other pleasant choices with pristine beaches and excellent diving.
-The Perhentian Islands are a solid part of the Banana Pancake Trail for backpackers.
+Although Langkawi is Malaysia's undisputed island hotspot, there are plenty of other pleasant choices with pristine beaches and excellent diving.
+The two main Perhentian Islands are a solid part of the Banana Pancake Trail for backpackers.

 Tioman Island, closer to Singapore, is a duty-free island with both busy beaches and quiet bays.
 While Penang is a great place to visit, it's so large that you may not even realize you are on an island!